 - Community Addictions.

 - Elderly Daycare.

 The predominant material facing the urban street edge is a hand-cut brick whilst the inner courtyard, clad in western red cedar reflects the quieter, softer nature of these less defensible elevations.
-The street elevations reflect the local materiality of the surrounding developments however the subtle detailing of the brick with its double string coursing and large window openings pays homage to the historical nature of the area [when it was largely tenamental ] and at the same time breaks down the massing of the skin.
+The street elevations reflect the local materiality of the surrounding developments however the subtle detailing of the brick with its double string coursing and large window openings pays homage to the largely tenemental nature of the area, and at the same time breaks down the massing of the skin.

 The building is organized across four distinct levels.
 The Lower Ground Floor accommodates the Glasgow City Council Day Care Centre, along with its delightful courtyard garden, adapting to the site’s changing levels.
 On the Ground Floor, you’ll find the community services reception, community accommodation, a Dental Practice, and a Pharmacy, serving as the public hub of the facility.
 Moving up to the First Floor, we encounter a semi-public space housing GP consulting rooms, waiting areas, and receptions, all thoughtfully designed around a centrally illuminated atrium.
 Finally, the Second Floor is reserved exclusively for staff, offering agile working spaces and a cozy staff café, ensuring a private and efficient work environment.

 NHS Greater Glasgow & Clyde / Hub West Scotland

 Thomas & Adamson